jana388/Learning-journal/README.md

 Today I am going to finish my first tutorial on Player Movement.
 I was planning on finishing it last week, but I realised how thorough the tuorial has to be.
 It took me a long time to take the screenshots, edit the text, and find an aproppriate way to explain the code and the process of setting up the project.
 I am trying to finish this tutorial today, because I still have three tutorials to do which will be as much time consuming the first one.

 ## 2024-12-24
 I have made a draft for my Ai-movement tutorial.
+I wanted to make a tutorial of how other object can follow our player that is moving left and right.
 I have planned the text for the tutorial, but I still have to perfect it and add some final touches to it like pictures and sample videos.

 ## 2024-12-25
+I started working on my UI tutorial.